Search

 Compensation

 With the range in mind, don’t automatically assume that a more experienced candidate won’t be interested in the salary you’re offering, or that they’re “too expensive.”
-If it’s posted ahead of time, you can assume that they understand that compensation might be lower than they are making.
-It’s possible that your organization is offering other forms of compensation––flexible schedules, comprehensive or competitive healthcare benefits, and the like.
+If it’s posted ahead of time, you can assume that they understand that compensation might be lower than what they are currently making.
+It’s possible that your organization is offering other forms of compensation or benefits that they appreciate, such as a flexible schedule, comprehensive or competitive healthcare benefits, and the like.

 Keep an open mind